In 2020, when nearly half of the workforce became remote, many businesses turned to process management to fit the new work environment.

 Analytics and reporting

-Choosing a platform with the data analytics and reporting functionality to help you to analyze processes is critical.
+Choosing a platform with data analytics and reporting is critical.

 Reviewing and analyzing process performance can trigger process improvement, so it’s important that your software solution has that capability.

 Plus, once you’ve implemented the “to-be” state, monitoring the metrics you care about helps you understand how effective the new process is and what you should focus on next.

 monday.com has a full suite of analytics plus eight different ways to view your data, which means you have the information you need throughout the process management lifecycle.
 Here’s an example of the available reporting on monday.com.